Azure-Samples/MachineLearningSamples-AerialImageClassification/docs/real-world-scenario-aerial-image-classification.md

 - [Azure Machine Learning Workbench](https://github.com/MicrosoftDocs/azure-docs-pr/blob/release-ignite-aml-v2/articles/machine-learning/preview/overview-what-is-azure-ml.md)
     - Follow the [quick start installation guide](https://github.com/MicrosoftDocs/azure-docs-pr/blob/release-ignite-aml-v2/articles/machine-learning/preview/quick-start-installation.md) to install the program and create a workspace
 - [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), a free utility for coordinating file transfer between Azure storage accounts
+    - Ensure that the folder containing the AzCopy executable is on your system's PATH environment variable.
+(Instructions on modifying environment variables are available [here](https://support.microsoft.com/en-us/help/310519/how-to-manage-environment-variables-in-windows-xp))

 This example was tested on a Windows 10 PC; you should be able to run it from any Windows machine, including Azure Data Science Virtual Machines.
 Minor modifications may be required (for example, changes to filepaths) when running this example on macOS.